Britain’s Ale Trail – A New Tour for Groups

 Antique furnishings meet modern comfort in this traditional Cotswolds inn.
 Relax by the log fire in the bar, snack on homemade cakes in the coffee shop and taste one of Chef Indunil’s famous curries in the onsite restaurant.
 This hotel is rich in history and it is even said that Charles II stayed here during the English Civil War!

 Located in the heart of Manchester, the Macdonald hotel is the city’s largest 4* hotel.
 Every room comes with free Wi-Fi, a flat screen TV and iPod dock as standard, along with luxurious furnishings and en suite bathrooms.
 You can dine at the award-winning Scottish Steakhouse Restaurant or relax and unwind in the onsite spa and gym facilities.

 The Double Tree has a fantastic city centre location, just a two minute walk from Manchester Piccadilly Station.
 All rooms have free Wi-Fi and Skype plus all the amenities you need for a comfortable stay including air conditioning and a mini fridge with complimentary mineral water.
 Rooms also have floor to ceiling windows so that you can enjoy views of the city.

 This tour is suitable for small groups of minimum 20 persons.

-Prices start from GBP£995 per person for 2019 tours.
+Prices start from GBP £995 per person for 2019 tours and GBP £1049 for 2020 Tours.
 This is based on your group of minimum 20 persons travelling together.